Comicly69/cookiejar/README.md

 # Cookiejar

 This program allows you to search for all of your cookies and store them in a file for you to read later.
 It also gives you the option to delete cookies via the program.
-The program is written in JavaScript and Python.
+The program is written in JavaScript, Bash and python

 ## Prerequisites